christophevg/human-parser-generator/README.md

 	* generate parser logic that is readable and understandable
 * be **self hosting**: the generator should be able to generate a parser for itself.

+> [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form) is a (meta-)syntax that can be used to express (context-free) grammars.
+EBNF is an "extension" to [BNF](https://en.wikipedia.org/wiki/Backus–Naur_form).
+> The Human Parser Generator takes EBNF grammars as input to generate parsers for the language expressed by the grammar.

-> The project will initially target C#, which is also the language of the generator itself.
+> The project initially targets C#, which is the language of the generator itself.
 Once the generator is stable, support for generating other languages can be added.

-## Current Status
+# Current Status - Version 1.1

-As of February 18, I tagged the repository `v1.0`.
-At that point I felt that the current code base was capable of fulfilling the objectives I had set forward at the beginning:

-* A trivial example of a small subset of the Pascal language can be parsed.
-* The generator is capable of generating a parser for its own EBNF-like definition language, which means its self-hosting (see also below for more information on this feature).
+* The generator is capable of generating a parser for its own EBNF-like definition language, which means it's [self-hosting](wiki/Bootstrapping).
-* A parser for a more complex grammar for Cobol record definitions (aka Copybooks) is capable of parsing a set of example Copybooks and outputs a nice corresponding parser.
+* Parsers for a more complex grammars, e.g. [Cobol record definitions (aka Copybooks)](wiki/Example Cobol) and (a subset of) DB2 DDL, live up to the expectations.

-Since then I've started working on improving things that didn't turn out the way I wanted or expected:

-* The emitted generator became less _human_ with more complex grammars, such as the one for Cobol Copybooks.
-Especially the nested `try { ... } catch { ... }` blocks were no longer nice on the eye and hard to read.
-So I started implementing an inner-DSL.
-See below for more info.
-* Error reporting was not so "useful".
-Towards `v1.1` I'm aiming for much improved error reporting.
-See below for more info.
-* A third focus for the next "release" is to make the EBNF-like grammar (more) compliant with EBNF.
-This requires adding some alternative syntax formats, addition of comments, etc.

-## EBNF

-[EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form) is a (meta-)syntax that can be used to express (context-free) grammars.
-EBNF is an "extension" to [BNF](https://en.wikipedia.org/wiki/Backus–Naur_form).

-The Human Parser Generator takes EBNF grammars as input to generate parsers for the language expressed by the grammar.
+* Generated parsers are very readable and apply a [fluid parsing API/DSL](wiki/Parsing DSL).

-### Example
+# A Complete Example

 The following example is taken from [the Wikipedia page on EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form):